jamiebuilds/unstated/README.md

 ## Usage with redux dev tools

-Install the browser plugin available at [redux dev tools](http://extension.remotedev.io/), follow the instructions in the previous link.
+Install the browser plugin available in [redux dev tools](http://extension.remotedev.io/), follow the instructions in the previous link.

 Once done, the only change you need do in order to use with redux dev tools is a little change in the `Container` classes, in the example bellow we assign the "Counter" name for the redux dev tools widget.